klintkanopka/lecture-slides/slides/statcomp-lect-11/pages/03-apply-family.md

   - New environments protect data in the global environment
 - We can “hide loops”
   - The `apply()` family of functions does this really well
-  - These nests the entire loop we want to carry out inside of a function call
+  - These nest the entire loop we want to carry out inside of a function call

 ---
 level: 2